 Please call the office before 8:15 am if your child is going to be absent or late.
 The voice mail can take messages 24 hours a day.
 Please supply us with the student name (first and last), class and reason for absence.
-We will call parents of absent students if we have not been informed by a parent for the reason of the absence.
+We will call contacts of absent students if we have not been informed of the reason for the absence.
 Late students are to report to the office before going to class to have their arrival recorded.

 Board Policy on Safe Arrival states: